 Protecting The Rights Of Employees

-We spend most of our day at work, so workplace conditions have a huge impact on our quality of life.
-Physically, mentally and emotionally dangerous working conditions harm millions of people every year in the form of lost wages, physical injury, mental and emotional distress, and reduced quality of life.
+You spend most of your day at work, so workplace conditions significantly impact your quality of life.
+Physically, mentally and emotionally dangerous working conditions harm millions of people every year in the form of lost wages, physical injury, mental and emotional distress and reduced quality of life.

 Employment retaliation occurs when a supervisor or another senior company representative takes adverse actions against employees for complaining about unlawful employment discrimination, asserting their rights or participating in legally protected activities, such as alerting authorities to company wrongdoing (otherwise known as whistleblowing).
 Examples of punitive measures include:

 - Reduction in salary